 The Leland Police Department Auxiliary Division is an integral component of the agency.
-This classification was created by Village ordinance and has an authorized strength of twelve members, which includes an Auxiliary Police Lieutenant.
+This classification was created by Village ordinance and has an authorized strength of twelve members, which includes an Auxiliary Police Lieutenant and an Auxiliary Police Sergeant.
 Auxiliary Police Officers do not supplement or replace, but rather augment, our full and part time Police Officers.
 Auxiliary Officers are highly dedicated volunteers who are held to, and represent, the strictest standards of professionalism.

 Auxiliary Police Officers receive a variety of training in such areas as firearms, Control and Arrest Tactics, use of force, and criminal law.
 Continuous training, which follows a field training period, prepares these Officers for the eventual opportunity to attend the Illinois Law Enforcement Training and Standards Board Basic Police Academy.
 Many of the Department’s Auxiliary members have become part-time Leland Police Officers, and a number have moved on to large metropolitan police departments where they now work full time.